DryD4y/ll-connect3/README.md

-# L-Connect 3 Linux Port
+# Linux L-Connect 3

-A Qt-based Linux port of L-Connect 3 for Lian Li hardware, featuring a modern dark theme interface that closely mimics the original Windows application.
+A Qt-based Linux port of L-Connect 3 for Lian Li hardware, that closely mimics the original Windows application.

 ## Features